 Not pedantic, but it's a software, so no mean for it to know if you confuse «Ich» and «du» or not.
 So, even if it's not a polite syntax style , it should be «I and you».

 I agree they should fix the sentence, reorder the sentence, to give «You and I», but if they don't, we have to keep the word order.
 As it's not possible to translate in Duo by switching word order, it would be too confusing.

-That's often true when it comes to grammar, but the choice of word order here has nothing to do with grammar in either language.
+That's often true when it comes to grammar, but the choice of word order here seems to have nothing to do with grammar in either language.

-Duo simply needs to know that you know the difference between the first and second person pronouns, and if you mix up the order, Duo can't tell.
+Presumably Duo simply needs to know that you know the difference between the first and second person pronouns, and if you reverse the given order, Duo can't tell.

 There's no such word-order "rule" in English as a matter of grammar per se, in spite of the strong convention of putting "I" last as a matter of euphony and perhaps politeness.

 Certain habits of speech achieve the status of grammar.
 The order of "you" and "I" in this phrase is not one of them.
 The function of "and" as a cumulative coordinating conjunction is to link two equivalent things.
 What's on one side of "and" should have the same grammatical and syntactical role as what's on the other, regardless of their order, particularly in the simplest coordination of two terms.
 If you change the order of these terms, the sentence shouldn't lose grammaticality, even if it does sound unfamiliar.
 And in some less simple cases, as a matter of style "I" should even come first, e.g. in "I and everyone around me could hear the strange noise".